-KL Engineering is working with Jefferson County to design the second phase of the overall corridor, which will eventually connect Watertown to Oconomowoc.
+KL Engineering is working with Jefferson County to design the second phase of the overall corridor, which will eventually connect Watertown to Oconomowoc, WI.

 Steep running grades and side slopes along the corridor have led to extensive coordination to design an alignment that avoids conflicts with utilities, while also maintaining WisDOT and ADA standards.
-The majority of the wetlands surrounding the corridor have been avoided through taking the alignment off-center line.
-WisDOT TAP and DNR Stewardship grants provided a large portion of the construction funds for the project.
+The majority of the wetlands surrounding the corridor have been avoided by taking the alignment off-center line.
+WisDOT TAP and DNR stewardship grants provided a large portion of the construction funds for the project.